grantleehoffman/key-value-store/README.md

 The `setup_and_run_deployment_pipeline.sh` script will do the following:

-1. Build the key-value cli
+1. Build the key-value CLI
-2. Package the cfn templates and key-value cli into a deploy artifact
+2. Package the cfn templates and key-value CLI into a deploy artifact
 3. Upload the artifact to the pipeline source S3 bucket
 4. Create a CodePipeline and Codebuild test job using the pipeline cfn template
 5. The Pipeline will then execute and create an infrastructure stack using the persistent-resources cfn template